Forest Lawn Memorial Park (Glendale)

-Forest Lawn Memorial Park is a privately owned cemetery in Glendale, California.
+Forest Lawn Memorial Park is a privately owned cemetery in Glendale, California, United States.
 It is the original and current flagship location of Forest Lawn Memorial-Parks & Mortuaries, a chain of six cemeteries and four additional mortuaries in Southern California.

 History

 Forest Lawn Memorial Park was founded in 1906 as a not-for-profit cemetery by a group of businessmen from San Francisco.
-Dr. Hubert Eaton and C.B.
+Hubert Eaton and C.B.
 Sims entered into a sales contract with the cemetery in 1912.
 Eaton took over its management in 1917.
 Although Eaton did not start Forest Lawn, he is credited as its "Founder" for his innovations of establishing the "memorial-park plan".
 He eliminated upright grave markers and brought in works by established artists.
 He was the first to open a funeral home on dedicated cemetery grounds.
 He was a firm believer in a joyous life after death.

 Convinced that most cemeteries were "unsightly, depressing stoneyards," he pledged to create one that would reflect his optimistic Christian beliefs, "as unlike other cemeteries as sunshine is unlike darkness."
 He envisioned Forest Lawn as "a great park devoid of misshapen monuments and other signs of earthly death, but filled with towering trees, sweeping lawns, splashing fountains, beautiful statuary, and memorial architecture."
 A number of plaques stating Eaton's intentions are signed "The Builder."
 Frederick Llewellyn, Eaton's nephew, became CEO of Forest Lawn in 1966.
-In 1987 he was succeeded by his son, John Llewellyn, who died in April 2022.
+In 1987, he was succeeded by his son, John Llewellyn, who died in April 2022.

 Most of Forest Lawn's burial sections have evocative names, including Eventide, Babyland (for infants, shaped like a heart), Graceland, Inspiration Slope, Slumberland (for children and adolescents), Sweet Memories, Whispering Pines, Vesperland, Borderland (on the edge of the cemetery), and Dawn of Tomorrow.

 Forest Lawn originally participated in racial segregation and "for decades refused entrance to blacks, Jews, and Chinese".

 Forest Lawn Museum

 The Forest Lawn Museum in Glendale opened in 1952 and is located next to the Hall of Crucifixion-Resurrection.
-It rotates art exhibitions twice yearly, and has hosted solo exhibitions for Henri Matisse, Winslow Homer, Ian Hornak, Francisco Goya, Rembrandt and Marc Davis.
+It rotates art exhibitions twice yearly, and has hosted solo exhibitions for Henri Matisse, Winslow Homer, Ian Hornak, Francisco Goya, Rembrandt, and Marc Davis.
 In 2021, it held an exhibition on Judson Studios, the oldest family-run stained glass studio in the United States, which produced numerous stained glass windows for Forest Lawn in the Hall of Crucifixion-Resurrection and the Great Mausoleum.

 Forest Lawn Museum's art collection consists primarily of original bronze and marble sculptures by European and American artists.
 The permanent collection also includes stained glass that used to be part of William Randolph Hearst's collection.
 Forest Lawn purchased the stained glass works in 1954.
 The windows date from c.
 1315 to 1575, and display impressive examples of French, German, and Austrian craftsmanship in Gothic and Renaissance styles.